kevinVervier/SLINGER/README.md

-# SLINGER: Short and Long INteractions for Genotype to Expression Regression
+# SLINGER: Short and Long-range INfluencers of Gene Expression Regulation
 Work on large-scale ML for gene expression prediction based on genotype only.